Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Results and Discussion

 \section{Results and Discussion}

-In this section, we present the results of our experiments.
+In this section, we present our findings.
+The experiments were split into two stages.
+In the first stage, the Hamiltonian expressibility and the Hamiltonian expressibility ratio were estimated for each 4- and 8-qubit circuit across all Hamiltonians in our dataset.

+In the second stage, the VQE algorithm was executed on the same set of circuits and Hamiltonians under different settings.
+In the ideal setting, 95 circuits with 4 qubits and 19 circuits with 8 qubits were optimized over 233 and 263 different Hamiltonians, respectively, using the VQE algorithm.
+As described in Section~\ref{subsec:vqe_execution}, each optimization involved 10 independent runs with 5 different optimizers.
+Overall, the ideal setting required more than 1.3 million VQE simulations.
+In the noisy setting, 95 circuits with 4 qubits were optimized over 233 different Hamiltonians using the VQE algorithm.
+In total, this setting required more than 1.1 million VQE noisy simulations.

 Section~\ref{subsec:hamiltonian_expressibility_analysis} discusses the estimates of Hamiltonian expressibility and Hamiltonian expressibility ratio, while Section~\ref{subsec:relationship_with_approximation_ratio} examines the correlations between these metrics, introduced in Section~\ref{subsec:expressibility}, and the average normalized approximation ratio defined in Section~\ref{subsec:vqe_execution}.